phake/phake/docs/method-parameter-matchers.rst

     <object:PlayerCollection>)

 It should be noted that while it is possible to use argument capturing for stubbing with ``Phake::when()`` I would discourage it.
-When stubbing a method you should only be concerned about making sure an expected value is return and argument capturing in no way helps with that goal.
-In the worst case scenario you will have some incredibly difficult test failures to diagnose.
+When stubbing a method, you should only be concerned about making sure an expected value is returned, and argument capturing in no way helps with that goal.
+In the worst case scenario, you will have some incredibly difficult test failures to diagnose.

 Custom Parameter Matchers